A Globally Convergent Variational Framework for Mode Number Detection via Spectral Cutting Curves: Methodology and Convergence Proof

-Without loss of generality we first introduce the Supporting Baseline of a function.
-For any function $f(x) > 0$, the supporting baseline is a curve that tightly fits the lower bound of the function while reflects the overall trend of the lower bound.
-Fig. \ref{diag1} gives an intuitive illustration about the conception of supporting baseline.
-As illustrated in Fig. \ref{diag1}, intuitively the supporting baseline should be tightly close to the lower bound of the function, approaching the infimum of functions as close as possible as well as maintain its own smoothness in order to capture the global trend of the lower bound rather than too much details, as capturing too much details will in turn reduce the robustness for separating the modes since there might be some noise added to the signal in either time or frequency domain.
+Without loss of generality we first introduce the Cutting Curve of a function.
+For any function $f(x) > 0$, the best Cutting Curve is a curve that tightly fits the lower bound of the function while reflects the overall trend of the lower bound.
+Fig.\ref{diag1} gives an intuitive illustration about the conception of Cutting Curve.
+As illustrated in Fig.\ref{diag1}, intuitively the Cutting Curve should be tightly close to the lower bound of the function, approaching the infimum of functions as close as possible as well as maintain its own smoothness in order to capture the global trend of the lower bound rather than too much details, as capturing too much details will in turn reduce the robustness for separating the modes since there might be some noise added to the signal in either time or frequency domain.